dovelm/FEM-base-apparel-coming-soon-master/README.md

 Users should be able to:

-- Create a NFT preview card component
+-  Base Apparel coming soon page

 ### Screenshots